Jul 11, 2025

 Students will learn the description and identification of the equipment and materials used in mechanical systems for heating, ventilating and air conditioning, electrical, plumbing, fire protection, piping, gas, lighting, water and waste water, conveyance, life safety systems, environmental, security, audio/visual, and building system controls.
 The course also provides and introduction to building structural and envelopes systems.

-Prerequisite CM 01301 with a minimum grade of D- and CM 01302 with a minimum grade of D-
+Prerequisite Courses: CM 01301 with a minimum grade of D- and CM 01302 with a minimum grade of D-

-Attribute Code CAT, UGRD
+Course Attributes: CAT, UGRD

 • CM 01304 - Project Administration